Original Air Date: October 2, 1959

 - Garry Walberg…..Reporter #3 (credited as Gary Walberg)

-- Garry Walberg (1921-2012) appeared in a variety of television shows like Perry Mason, Peyton Place, Lassie, and Gunsmoke.
+- Garry Walberg (1921-2012) appeared in a variety of television shows in the 1950s and 1960s like Perry Mason, Peyton Place, Lassie, and Gunsmoke.
 He was perhaps best known for his role as LAPD Homicide detective Lt.
 Frank Monahan in Quincy, M.E which ran from 1976-1983 and which starred his close friend and fellow Twilight Zone star, Jack Klugman.
 Walberg previously appeared alongside Klugman in the show The Odd Couple.
 He played the minor role of Hansen in the classic Star Trek episode “Balance of Terror.”
 He died in 2012 of chronic pulmonary disease and congestive heart failure at the age of 90.

 - Paul Langton…..Doctor